SaraGandy/website/content/publication/Mia 16S/index.md

 # Publication name and optional abbreviated publication name.
 publication: In Ticks and Tick-Borne Diseases

-abstract: *Ixodes ricinus* is a key vector of several bacterial pathogens, including Borrelia and Rickettsia species.
-To assess bacterial prevalence and diversity, we characterised the microbiome of ticks collected from a single UK woodland, comparing different woodland types, life stages (adult male, female, and nymph), and sampling years (spring 2019–2021).
-Unlike previous studies that target short regions of the *16S rRNA gene*, we used Nanopore sequencing to generate full-length 16S reads, allowing for higher taxonomic resolution.
-Our results showed significant microbiome differences across life stages, but not by woodland type or year. *Rickettsia* was the most abundant taxon, with prevalence varying by life stage and year. *Borrelia* was present in all life stages but absent in 2021 samples. *Anaplasma* abundance varied significantly by year and life stage, peaking in nymphs from Pine woodland. *Bartonella* was found across all woodland types, with the highest abundance in nymphs from Oak-dominated areas.

 tags: []

 # Display this page in the Featured widget?